Why is Gambling an Issue?

 You just need to hit a winning streak!

 Luck, good omens and gut feelings all count for nothing.
-A winning streak just dosen't exists.
+A winning streak just doesn't exist.
 A win is always based on an independent and random chance that gamblers take and there is nothing that can maintain a series of wins.
 Most people who develop gambling problems report a ‘big win’ as the main reason that they began to spiral into more and more gambling problems believing that another win or winning streak would come along but didn’t.